zom-lang/zom/README.md

 [licence-badge]: https://img.shields.io/badge/License-MIT%20OR%20Apache--2.0-lightgrey

-Mona is an interpreted programming language written in Rust.
-Run Mona code with the REPL or passing a source file.
+Mona is a Ahead Of Time compiled programming language written in Rust, the code generation and compilation is made with LLVM.

 ## How to use it?